- This event has passed.

 Each March, residents of Mongolia’s Khövsgöl Lake area celebrate the Khövsgöl Ice Festival with horse-drawn sleighs, elaborate ice sculptures, traditional food and vibrant competitions including ice skating, ice sumo wrestling, tug of war, ice ger building and dog sledding – all on the dark blue ice of the frozen lake.

-During the Khövsgöl Ice Festival, the lake after which the festival is named becomes a frozen playground for locals and visitors alike.
+During the Khövsgöl Ice Festival, which is also know as the Blue Pearl, the lake after which the festival is named becomes a frozen playground for locals and visitors alike.
 For the occasion, participants dress up in their own colourful, traditional costumes that represent the country’s 21 different regions or aimags where they hail from.
 Here you can witness the traditions and lifestyles of Mongolian reindeer herders who descend to the lake from their taiga homeland, while local shamans perform their rituals with a fire-burning ceremony.

 What to expect during the Khövsgöl Ice Festival